maciej-arkit/Spring-Boot-with-Google-App-Engine/README.md

 How to Develop Spring Boot Application on Google App Engine - Step by Step Guide
 ============================
 ##### Web Application = Spring Boot + Cloud SQL + JPA + Spring Security + Thymeleaf + Bootstrap + Google App Engine
+This sample is part of the guide [**"How to Develop Spring Boot Application on Google App Engine - Step by Step Guide"**](https://startup-with-gae.blogspot.com/)

-This sample demonstrates step by step, how to deploy a Spring Boot application on Google App Engine.
+It demonstrates step by step, how to deploy a Spring Boot application on Google App Engine.
 Application uses Spring Boot as a core technology, but it also includes following components to present working web application:
 * Cloud SQL (MySQL)
 * JPA